-Venue Registration is a visitor registration system that has been specifically designed to support hospitality sector businesses record the required visitor data that they are now required to by law.
+Synergy Venue is a visitor registration system that has been specifically designed to support hospitality sector businesses record the required visitor data that they are now required to by law.

-Venue Registration is perfect for all hospitality business including, hotels, restaurants, bars, public houses, health and sports & travel and tourism.
+Synergy Venue is perfect for all hospitality business including, hotels, restaurants, bars, public houses, health and sports & travel and tourism.

 Whilst the NHS COVID-19 ‘Test and Trace’ App is available, not every visitor to your venue will have a device that can use it.
 With this in mind, Synel has launched an easy to use system to record the essential data that is required by law to collect from all visitors.